Mirza Shirazi: Legacy

-As the supreme marja' of his time, this left him very little time to attend to scholarly His duties as marja' did not leave him much time for publishing religious literature.
-He only had a few writings on the works of his mentor, al-Ansari.
+As the supreme marja' of his time, this left him very little time to attend to scholarly.
+His duties as marja' did not leave him much time for publishing religious literature.
+He only had a few writings on the works of his mentor, Ansari.

 The role he played in the tobacco boycott has been dubbed a "stunning" demonstration of the power of the marja'-i taqlid, and the protest itself has been cited as one of the issues that led to the Persian Constitutional Revolution a few years later.